top of page

 Returning to Myself

 Dear Reader, Writing has always been my way of saying, I was here.
 This mattered.
 When life fractures us, language becomes a bridge between what we feel and what we can survive.
 Poetry, especially, allows room for truth without explanation—it lets us speak without apology.
 Lately, I’ve found myself leaning into that more than ever.
 I am metabolizing grief and transmuting it into art—poems, songs, fragments of feeling that don’t always make sense until they land on the page.
+M

 Carrie Voigt Schonhoff